thallosaurus/go-git-tk/README.md

 # go-git-tk

 ## What is this?
 `Go Git Toolkit` is a frontend for bare Git repositories.
-It's a small piece of software intended to be used with SSH and git.
+Its purpose is to serve as a TUI Manager for a Gitserver.
 See [SETUP.md](SETUP.md) for assistance

 You have the options to:
 - Create new Repositories